mademuliana/Adhivasindo-laravel-backend/README.md

 Note: Using php artisan passport:client --personal eliminates the need to re-install Passport.

 ### 7️⃣ Schedule Tasks (Cron Jobs)
-Laravel uses the scheduler to automate commands.
+in this project uses the scheduler to automate commands for checking the latest data in the STUDENTS_DATA_URL, to keep the data updated at realtime speed.
 Run this to execute scheduled tasks manually:

 ```sh
 php artisan schedule:run